 If you are fishing in really clear water and the fish are hard to catch, you may of course consider using a very thin trace material, in order to make your end tackle less visible underwater.

-For such venues especially, ultra-thin titanium wire traces are the perfect choice.
+For such venues especially, ultra-thin titanium wire traces are your perfect choice.

 Related Pike Fishing Articles